 The people who work there are just great.
 They’re the most experienced with their shop’s selection, and they want to make sure you’re happy with your purchase, so feel free to ask questions!
 Tell them what you like, what you’re looking for, and they’ll offer helpful recommendations to find it.

 Sometimes, there are some pretty compelling reasons to keep you from wanting to go into a physical store.
 Mobility, discretionary, and even public health concerns (have you read our response to COVID-19?) are enough to make people look for other options.
 Fortunately, there are now online cannabis delivery services (like Pot Mates!) that allow you to make your selection from the comfort of your own home and have it hand-delivered to your door.

 Methods of Consumption

 There are about a million different ways to consume cannabis (if you round up), but let’s just focus on three for now: flower, concentrates, and edibles.
 We wrote a pretty detailed article about the different ways to consume cannabis if you are curious.

-While flower is one of the cheapest ways to purchase cannabis, combusting has its own costs.
+While flower is one of the cheapest ways to purchase cannabis, combusting has its costs.
 Every time you inhale burning plant matter, you’re inhaling carcinogens that have been linked to the development of lung, throat, and mouth cancer, which is why vaporizing and concentrates have become much more popular methods.

 Edibles can take up to three hours to come on, so try to do something else to occupy your mind while you wait for the effects.
 If you don’t feel anything after four hours, don’t be discouraged!
-Just increase your dose by one half next time until you find the dose that works for you.
+Just increase your dose by one half the next time until you find the dose that works for you.

 Choosing a Strain